tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 : The list of keys which can be used by the client to encrypt the SNI.
 Every key being listed MUST belong to a different group.

-length_index
+padded_length
-The length to pad the ServerNameList value to prior to encryption, encoded as a number from 0 to 16.
-The length decoded from this value is called padded_length.
-A length_index of 0 indicates a padded_length of 260; otherwise, padded_length is length_index multiplied by 16.  length_index SHOULD be set to encode the smallest padded_length sufficient to hold the largest ServerNameList the server expects to support.
-If the server supports arbitrary wildcard names, it SHOULD set this value to 0 (maximum padded_length).
+The length to pad the ServerNameList value to prior to encryption.
+This value SHOULD be set to the largest ServerNameList the server expects to support rounded up the nearest multiple of 16.
+If the server supports arbitrary wildcard names, it SHOULD set this value to
+260. Clients SHOULD reject ESNIKeys as invalid if padded_length is greater than 260.

 extensions
 : A list of extensions that the client can take into consideration when